On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Discussion and Conclusions

-In conclusion, analysis of total power in the ARs 11158, 11072, 11105, 11130, and 11242 shows similar behavior to that reported in \cite{2016ApJ...832..120S}.
-This can be summarized as follows: Enhancement of f-mode power at high $\ell$ one to three days prior to AR emergence, followed by depression of f-mode power that sets in just after emergence of the AR, as expected.
+In conclusion, analysis of total power in the ARs 11158, 11072, 11768 and 11130 shows similar behavior to that reported in \cite{2016ApJ...832..120S}, with ARs 11105 and 11242 showing a less significant power enhancement than expected.
+Additionally, other systematic aspects of the f-mode power are found, such as an overall elevated power level for AR and QS 11130, which can be explained by long term variation of background power during the solar cycle.
+Overall, the behavior of the investigated signal can be summarized as follows: Enhancement of f-mode power at high $\ell$ one to three days prior to AR emergence, followed by depression of f-mode power that sets in just after emergence of the AR, as observed earlier.
+Further studies including additional active regions are needed nevertheless, for a more statistically meaningful analysis.

-Finding the underlying physics of these observations presented and restated here has proven to be difficult, although \cite{2020GApFD.114..196S} found from simulations that the magnetic fields subsurface configuration plays a major role.
+Finding the underlying physics of these observations presented and restated here has proven to be difficult, although \cite{2020GApFD.114..196S} found from simulations that the subsurface configuration of the magnetic fields plays a major role.
 Our work serves as confirmation of the findings in \cite{2016ApJ...832..120S}, additionally yielding original results and conclusions.
 In combination with the earlier work of \citet{2016ApJ...832..120S}, the current results further suggest that high spatial frequency f-mode strengthening needs to be considered as a viable precursor signal of forming ARs.
 Our results prove that the Fourier-Hankel method not only accompanies the ring diagram analysis in terms of prediction capabilities, but it also provides new insight and information, especially due to the reliability and robustness of the absorption coefficient $\alpha$ to any systematic effect.

 \end{article}